The Province of Rochenoire has been in the Valier family for generations.

 Rochenoire is a full of rolling hills and rocky valleys.
-Strategically important because it lies near the border and is midway between the two great citadels of Valiant and Vigilant.
-It saw several minor sieges during The Last War and after being given as a fief to Arnaud ir Valier in 953 YK it has remained in the family ever since.
+Strategically important because it lies near the border and is midway between the two great citadels of Valiant and Vigilant, it saw several minor sieges and dozens of skirmishes during The Last War.
+After being given as a fief to Arnaud ir Valier in 953 YK it has remained in the family ever since.

 Manors are typically run by a knight who may have a squire or two and a handful of men at arms, and may be responsible for a number of farmsteads.

 Holdings are peasant cooperatives with anywhere from five to twenty families which specialise in crop farming, animal husbandry, viteculture or forestry.

 Rochenoire is a demense which lies halfway between Ghalt in Aundair and Morningerst in Thrane.

 Rochenoire has the bad fortune to lie mid way between the Towers Valiant and Vigilant and was often the site of many probing attacks, chevauchees and intrigues during the Last War.
 Two other castles (Pentegrise and Surveiller) which once guarded the frontier in the province were reduced by siege and abandoned years before Rochenoire was built (it was completed during the truce between Thrane and Aundair in the 930s YK).

 The craggy hilltops are home to ancient stone altars of Goblin origin and a number of crumbling border watchtowers which once formed a line between Valiant and Vigilant.
 The rocky valleys are oft the site of damp, old limestone caves which served in antiquity as the homes of primitive Goblin tribes – and during the Last War became the sites of secret caches, points of rendezvous between agents, and smugglers’ dens.
 These days, if they haven’t been sealed, they are probably Hill Giant colonies or bandit haunts.

 The rolling hills are mostly under cultivation by the manors and holdings.